 What is a cataract?

-A cataract is the clouding effect on a person’s natural eye lens.
-These natural lenses work much like a camera, making it possible for us to focus on objects and process what we’re seeing.
-When cataracts form, the eye’s ability to focus on the objects before them decreases.
+A cataract is the clouding effect of a person’s natural eye lens.
+These natural lenses are what make it possible for us to focus on objects and process what we’re seeing.
+When cataracts form, it diminishes the eye’s ability to bring things into focus.
+Cataracts are incredibly common, affecting nearly half of all Americans by the age of 65.
+The good news is: you don’t have to live with cataracts.

-If you answer “Yes” to any of these questions, you may be experiencing the signs of cataract development.
+If you are experiencing any of these symptoms, it may indicate the development of a cataract.
 Schedule a consultation

 Cataract Treatment DOCTORS